DuendeInexistente/Cirque/ShortStories.md

  "I knew you wouldn't."
 She pulled him into a clumsy hug.
 "You are a good friend, Leaf."

-The physical contact felt awkward after the small revelation, but Leaf forced himself to relax and, against his expectations, found it soothing, "Thanks."
+The physical contact felt awkward after the revelation, but Leaf forced himself to relax and, against his expectations, found it soothing, "Thanks."

  "You'll get back home."
 She said.